 Step 2 – Serve the Notice to Quit

 The Notice to Quit/Lease Termination Letter must be served on the tenant one (1) of three (3) different ways: in-person, by mail, or by obtaining the tenant’s signature in acknowledgment of service.
-The notice cannot be served by the landlord unless they obtain the tenant’s signature.
-For the service to be fulfilled in-person, the landlord must pay the Sheriff or a professional process server to deliver the forms, or they can have a North Dakota resident who is at least (18) years old and not a party in the action to serve the tenant.
+For the service to be fulfilled in-person, the landlord must pay the Sheriff or a professional process server to deliver the forms, or they can have a North Dakota resident who is at least eighteen (18) years old and not a party in the action to serve the tenant.
 Furthermore, the individual who personally serves the tenant must fill out an Affidavit of Service by Personal Delivery in front of a Clerk of Court or a notary.
-To serve the tenant by mail, the landlord must send copies of the Summons and Complaint by certified mail with return receipt to the tenant and fill out the Affidavit of Service by Mail in front of a Clerk of Court or notary.
-If the tenant’s signature can be voluntarily obtained, they may be served the necessary documents and be made to fill out an Admission of Service.
+To serve the tenant by mail, the landlord must send the notice by certified mail with return receipt and fill out the Affidavit of Service by Mail in front of a Clerk of Court or notary.
+If the tenant’s signature can be voluntarily obtained, they may be served the necessary documents by the landlord and be made to fill out an Admission of Service.

 Step 3 – Evictions Summons and Complaint